 2-1-1 is an advanced Information and Referral (I&R) service.
 In addition to offering an efficient and effective means of connecting residents to available resources, 2-1-1 has proven invaluable during times of disaster such as the aftermath following Hurricane Katrina and September 11, 2001.

+Brown County United Way’s 2-1-1 contact center is certified by The Alliance of Information and Referral Systems (AIRS).
+AIRS is the professional association for over 1,200 community Information and Referral (I&R) providers.
 2-1-1: Get Connected, Get Answers accredited contact center and website are available to all segments of the Brown, Door and Kewaunee County communities as a free and confidential service.

 A single mother who is worried about the gas shutoff notice she just received.